SLT-World/SLBr/README.md

   **Browse the web with a fast, lightweight web browser.**
 </div>

+SLBr is neither affiliated with Google nor Microsoft.

 ## System Requirements
 - Microsoft Visual C++ 2019
 - .NET 6.0